 Mobile phone numbers can legally be ported from one provider to another when you switch your mobile phone service, and can also be ported from one mobile phone to another when you upgrade or change devices.
-But with enough of your personal information, scammers can have your number ported to a device they possess.

 Another way to perpetrate this scam is to physically steal the victim's SIM card, a removable device in some mobile phones that carries a unique ID and stores the consumer's personal data.
 The scammer can then use the stolen SIM card in their own mobile device.

 In either case, the scammer can gain control over the victim's private texts and calls, and may then try to reset credentials for the victim's financial data and social media accounts.
 If successful, the scammer can drain the victim's bank accounts and sell or ransom their social media data.

 Learn more about this scam and how to protect yourself.

 Embedded SIM cards – eSIM cards for short – have replaced traditional SIM cards in newer cell phone models.
 The eSIM cards are much smaller and hardwired inside the phone, so they're not removable, eliminating some of the security risk for physical SIM swaps.
 However, port-out scams remain a security concern.

 Also, consumers should always wipe their eSIM data when they replace their phones.
 Learn more in our eSIM consumer FAQ.